 Navigator Credit Union Chooses Lumin Digital to Provide Digital Banking Services

 SAN RAMON, Calif., Feb.
 24, 2022 /PRNewswire/ -- Lumin Digital, a PSCU company, announced today that Navigator Credit Union (Navigator) has signed a multi-year agreement for Lumin Digital's cloud-native platform for online and mobile digital banking solutions.
-Lumin Digital will support more than 50,000 Navigator members when the credit union goes live on its platform in August 2022.
+Lumin Digital will support over 45,000 Navigator members when the credit union goes live on its platform in August 2022.

 Navigator, the largest state-chartered credit union in Mississippi, and one of the largest credit unions in Alabama, has provided its members in Mississippi, Alabama and the Gulf Coast region access to stable financial services since 1938.
 Guided by the motto "people are worth more than the money," Navigator chooses to provide the products, services and technologies that will give its members the best experience possible.
 Its partnership with Lumin Digital will continue to uphold this motto, delivering best-in-class digital solutions.

-"Lumin Digital's technology will help us continue to do what we do best – providing an exceptional, personal customer experience to each of our members," said Robert Fertitta, President and CEO of Navigator Credit Union.
-"By leveraging Lumin Digital's platform, Navigator customers will experience personalized interactions and insights based on their unique needs, behaviors and inputs creating more successful financial outcomes and higher engagement."
+"Lumin Digital's technology will help us continue to do what we do best – providing an exceptional, personal customer experience to each of our members," said Sonya Jarvis, President and CEO of Navigator Credit Union.
+"By leveraging Lumin Digital's platform, Navigator members will experience personalized interactions and insights based on their unique needs, behaviors and inputs creating more successful financial outcomes and higher engagement."

 As a cloud-native digital banking platform, Lumin Digital provides members with a tightly integrated and customized experience that matches larger financial institutions' offerings.
 Focusing on service, user experience, safety, and security through sophisticated automation, Lumin Digital helps credit unions and banks drive better engagement with their members through personalized communication in the areas of spending insights, financial advice, fraud alerts and savings goals.
 Lumin Digital also enables credit unions to provide customers with real-time updates and new features that add value and simplify banking.